Before we learn Benchmark Testing, let's understand-

 - Operating system and supporting drivers should work accurately

-- Remove prefetch and temporary files from the system before running benchmark
+- Remove prefetch and temporary files from the system before running a benchmark

-- Close all processes and applications running in background
+- Close all processes and applications running in the background

 - Check for operating systems updates and real- world configurations

 Benchmark Testing Tools are being categorized accordingly.
 We will enlist one by one.